-Methyl jasmonate seed treatment of corn seeds: Corn seeds were treated either by soaking them overnight in MeJA solution or MeJA was applied with lab scale seed treatment equipment and a commercial film coating polymer, L-650.
+Methyl jasmonate seed treatment of corn seeds: Corn seeds were treated either by soaking them overnight in MeJA solution or by applying MeJA using lab-scale seed treatment equipment and a commercial film coating polymer, L-650.
 For the wet soaking method, two hundred corn seeds were soaked in 150 ml of 0.2 mM, 0.4 mM, 0.8 mM, 1 mM and 10 mM MeJA solution overnight (for 14 hrs).
 The control seeds were soaked in water.
 The detergent Tween-20 was added to both the water-treated controls and MeJA solutions at the concentration of 45 parts per billion as a surfactant.
-Since soaking the corn seeds in 0.2 mM methyl jasmonate had minimal effect on plant growth and no effect on germination rate, we used this concentration for our subsequent oviposition bioassays with the wet-soaking method.
+Since soaking the corn seeds in 0.2 mM MeJA had a minimal effect on plant growth and no effect on germination rate, we used this concentration for our subsequent oviposition bioassays with the wet-soaking method.
 To simulate conventional seed treatment technology, we used a commercial, seed film coating polymer, L650 from Incotec, Urbandale, Iowa.
-For 100 grams of corn seeds, 1 ml of coating suspension was used which was composed of 100 ul of L650 and 900 ul of water or water+MeJA.
-Seeds were treated in a Hege 11, seed treater ( Wintersteiger, Salt Lake City, UT) for 0.5 mins, allowed to air dry overnight and later used for insect bioassays.
-The amount of MeJA needed to coat the seeds were determined by calculating the equivalent amount of MeJA that is absorbed by the corn seeds when soaked in a 0.2 mM, 0.4 mM or 0.8 mM MeJA solution respectively overnight.
+For 100 grams of corn seeds, 1 ml of coating suspension was used which was composed of 100 ul of L650 and 900 ul of water or water MeJA.
+Seeds were treated in a Hege 11, seed treater ( Wintersteiger, Salt Lake City, UT) for 0.5 mins, air dried overnight, and later used for insect bioassays.
+The amount of MeJA needed to coat the seeds was determined by calculating the equivalent amount of MeJA that is absorbed by the corn seeds when soaked in a 0.2 mM, 0.4 mM or 0.8 mM MeJA solution respectively overnight.
 For the corn variety we used, 1 g of corn seed absorbed 0.2895 gram of water overnight.
 Therefore, in a 0.2 mM MeJA solution, the corn seeds would absorb 12.98 micrograms of MeJA.
 Based on the density of MeJA (0.998 g/mL), we used 13.00 nl of MeJA per gram of corn seed to treat the seeds.
 For our experiments, we treated 1000 seeds (~220 grams of corn seeds) with 0.2 mM, 0.4 mM and 0.8 mM equivalent amounts of MeJA and the amount of MeJA, L650 and water used to coat the seeds are summarized in Table 1.
 The number of seeds that germinated each day was measured for 7 days for seeds that were soaked in MeJA solution.
 The total number of seeds that germinated after 7 days was measured in MeJA seed treatment.
 The height of seedlings emerging from both seeds that were soaked in MeJA or treated with MeJA were measured after 14 days of sowing.